Find out when our Open Days are for September 2024 entry >

 Many of our students progress onto university to study degrees within a variety of fields including; Photography, Art & Design, Fine Art, Illustration, Animation, Film, Journalism, Advertising, Graphics, Branding, Cinematography, Fashion, Marketing, Visual Communication and Architecture.
 Equally, students move onto apprenticeships or employment in the creative industry.

-At least five 5s at GCSE, including at least a 5 in any GCSE Art subject, as listed below.
+At least five 5s at GCSE, including at least a 5 in any GCSE Art subject, as listed below (NOT Graphic Products).
 If you have not taken GCSE Art, we will send out a mini-portfolio task for you to complete after you have finished all of your GCSEs in June.

 For entry onto Digital Photography we accept a Grade 5 in the following subjects: